 - Present questions about what you see happening in play or real life as comments such as making your train fall off the track and saying “Hmm…I wonder why my train derailed?” or in real-life, “Hmm… That car just turned left.
 I wonder where that car is going?” or in a story you read “Oh, poor little bear.
 He feels sick.
 Do you think he is scared and wants his mommy?
 Should we take his temperature?“

 - Change your daily routine of directing your child to inspiring thought and reason in your child.
-We are committing to you that this week, we will beginning this exercise with our son.
-For example, when we get up in the morning, instead of directing him to the bathroom we will say, “Time to get up!
+For example, when you get up in the morning, instead of directing your child to the bathroom you could say, “Time to get up!
 What do we have to do first?”
-After using the washroom, we can ask, “Hmm… now what do we need to do?”
-If the answer is “Play trains!” we will say, “Oh…hmm…I think there might be something we have to do before that…” etc. throughout the day.
+After using the washroom, you can ask, “Hmm… now what do we need to do?”
+If the answer is “Play trains!” you could say, “Oh…hmm…I think there might be something we have to do before that…” etc. throughout the day.

-- This can be used for promoting another capacity of FEDC 6 which is sequencing time and events.
-So you can extend these questions to “What did we do yesterday?”
+- This can be used for promoting another capacity in this stage which is sequencing time and events.
+You can extend these questions to “What did we do yesterday?”
 “What happens tomorrow?” with more specific examples of events the child is aware of, or reflect on things that happened before, in the present, and will happen in the future.

 Child is unable to answer questions such as “why” or “how”